Cetacean

-Cetaceans (/sɪˈteɪʃə/; from Latin cetus 'whale', from Ancient Greek κῆτος 'huge fish, sea monster') are an infraorder of aquatic mammals that includes whales, dolphins, and porpoises.
+Cetaceans (/sɪˈteɪʃə/; from Latin cetus 'whale', from Ancient Greek κῆτος 'huge fish, sea monster') are aquatic mammals belonging to the infraorder Cetacea, in the order Artiodactyla.
+Cetaceans include whales, dolphins and porpoises.
 Key characteristics are their fully aquatic lifestyle, streamlined body shape, often large size and exclusively carnivorous diet.
-They propel themselves through the water with powerful up-and-down movement of their tail which ends in a paddle-like fluke, using their flipper-shaped forelimbs to maneuver.
+They propel themselves through the water with powerful up-and-down movements of their tail, which ends in a paddle-like fluke, using their flipper-shaped forelimbs to steer.

-While the majority of cetaceans live in marine environments, a small number exclusively reside in brackish water or fresh water.
-Having a cosmopolitan distribution, they can be found in some rivers and all of Earth's oceans, and many species inhabit vast ranges where they migrate with the changing of the seasons.
+While the majority of cetaceans live in marine environments, a small number reside solely in brackish or fresh water.
+Having a cosmopolitan distribution, they can be found in some rivers and all of Earth's oceans, and many species migrate throughout vast ranges with the changing of the seasons.